Writing a PRNG using ChatGPT

 I needed a pseudorandom number generator (PRNG) for a project I was working on.

-And Idris does come with that built-in: System.Random
+And Idris does come with that built-in: System.Random.
+Except, its

 arbitrary I/O is probably a bad idea).
 So I needed to write my own.